-This world-class contemporary property of 56 rooms is housed within a chalet-style building with a traditional whitewashed façade, pine balconies and slate roofs.
+This contemporary property of 56 rooms is housed within a chalet-style building with a traditional whitewashed façade and pine balconies.
 Though the subterranean entryway is nontraditional, with a waterfall, evergreen trees and amber lighting, the cozy lobby, with its recycled timber, slate and Swiss antiques, offers a profound sense of place.
-Grand Luxe Suites come with paneled walls and coffered pine ceilings, living areas with wingback chairs and stone chimneys, and dining areas with pine tables.
-Restaurants include wood-paneled Swiss Stübli for traditional fare and one-star Japanese restaurant Megu, which has one of the largest sake collections in the country.
-The Alpina Lounge & Bar overlooks the heated outdoor pool, and the surrounding mountains are visible through a wall of floor-to-ceiling windows.
-There is also a gym and a spectacular spa with hydrotherapy, chromotherapy and salt-paneled rooms.
-The property is closed mid-March to June and mid-September to early December.
+Grand Luxe Suites come with coffered pine ceilings and living areas with stone chimneys.
+Dining options include Swiss Stübli for traditional fare, one-star Sommet, which serves a seasonal French- and Asian-inspired set menu, and a Japanese restaurant boasting an extensive sake collection.
+A cozy lounge-bar overlooks the heated outdoor pool, and the surrounding mountains are visible through floor-to-ceiling windows.
+There is also a gym and a sophisticated Six Senses spa.
+The property is closed April to July and October to December.

 Read the full review from our editors.

 Junior Suite, $2,700; Grand Luxe Suite, $3,200 ($200 culinary credit included; minimum stay required).

 Daily full breakfast in room or buffet breakfast served at Sommet; Credit of CHF 100 per person for use at one of the three restaurants; Free entrance to Six Senses spa; Wi-Fi; Shuttle service to and from Gstaad train station; All taxes, VAT and service charges

 In order to offer you the highest level of service, online booking is currently not available.
 Please call Andrew Harper Travel at (800) 375-4685, or contact the hotel directly, for reservations.